 Answer: Each registration is good for one year from the date of registration.
 For the user's convenience, registration will automatically roll over unless they cancel their registration.
 And SMT gives plenty of notice before the new registration begins.
-The user will receive an email 30 days before the roll-over to allow them plenty of time to cancel their registration before renewal.
+The user will receive an email 30 days before the rollover to allow them plenty of time to cancel their registration before renewal.

-FAQ: Can I cancel my initial registration or cancel it after the renewal has taken place.
+FAQ: Can I cancel my initial registration or cancel it after the renewal has taken place?

-Answer: Once registration or renewal is finalized, the user can still cancel at any time by going to SMT, login, and under Billing, there is a button to cancel the account.
+Answer: Once registration or renewal is finalized, the user can cancel at any time by going to SMT, login, and under Billing, there is a button to cancel the account.
 If the registration or renewal process has already occurred, no refunds will be given to the user.
-However, since the user paid their registration, they will still have access to and can use that account until that initial registration or renewal period ends.
+However, since the user paid their registration, they can still access and use that account until that initial registration or renewal period ends.
 Because the user canceled the account, the next renewal will not occur.
 A reminder that registration renewal emails are automatically sent to the SMT user's account email.